haanwinckel/HaanwinckelSoares2021/readme.txt

 SUMMARY
 =========================================
 -- All of the raw data used by us is publicly available, though part of the data is not readily available for download on the internet.
 -- This package includes cleaned versions of the data which are sufficient for replication.
+To download them, please visit the official replication package at Zenodo: https://zenodo.org/record/4287679

 =========================================
 DETAILS FOR THE PME